lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/microk8s.md

 	storage: disabled
 ```
 If your system is using a firewall you will need to open the necessary ports for your systems firewall.
 See the firewall documentation for help in configuring your system for access:

+## Adjust the Firewall
+The containers will need to speak to each other and to both send and receive messages.
+If you are using a firewall or iptables you will need to insure it.
+See the firewall document to make necessary adjustments:  [Configuring Firewalls](firewall)

 ## Enable DNS
 To be as lightweight as possible, MicroK8s only installs the basics of a usable Kubernetes install: